 Introduction

 Our objective is to find and develop a better way to go about fall detection.
 The point of this project is to have a way to detect falls while being as unintrusive on the owner as possible.
-Products today like LifeAlert work as a necklace that doesn’t detect falls but allows the owner to press a button and call for help when they fall down.
+Products today like LifeAlert work as a necklace that does not detect falls but allows the owner to press a button and call for help when they fall down.
 In theory, this solution works, but it has two drawbacks.
-One, the product requires that you wear the device around your neck constantly, which can be annoying to have on constantly.
+One, the product requires that you wear the device around your neck constantly, which can become an annoyance in day to day life.
 The other drawback is the means of detection.
 Because there is no means, if the owner falls unconscious when the fall occurs, there is nothing the owner can do to call for help.
-Our product works to account for these two drawbacks.
+Our product works to combat these drawbacks.

+The Fall Detection System will consistently and accurately detect when a person falls by means of vision processing techniques without being intrusive to the user.
+The system works by placing cameras in strategic positions around a home and then monitoring the environment for movement which is then processed to determine if a fall has occurred.
+Our system works in two parts through the detection of humans and then detecting when they have fallen.

+Firstly, to detect when there is a human in the video feed, we use foreground detection methods to create a focus on the changes in the video feed and then contours to create a focus on the subject.
+Then a bounding box is created around the subject and a splice of the video is created and passed to the fall detection methods.

-The product that we will be producing will consistently and accurately detect when a person falls by means of templating techniques without being intrusive.
-The product works by placing cameras in strategic positions around a home and then monitoring the space for any movement and, more specifically, falls.
-Our pre-made templates will be the driving idea behind our method of fall detection.
-By comparing the subject’s current position on camera to an array of templates from a database, our program can determine if a subject is in a falling position or if they are in any other position.
-Our system keeps track of the number of frames with a fall position classification.
-If the number of frames meets our threshold, a flag is thrown that signals a fall has occurred.
+Pre-made templates will be the driving idea behind our method of fall detection.
+By comparing the subject’s current position in the spliced image to an array of templates from a database, our program can determine the similarity between the focused subject and its proper classification.
+If the classification meets the similarity threshold of a fallen human, a fall classification is created.
+The system then stores a history of the last several classifications and when the number of fall counts meets our threshold; a flag is thrown that signals a fall has occurred.
+This history of classifications is done to ensure that the majority of recent classifications are deemed as falls to prevent false positives from a possible misclassified frame.

 Other fall detection products that are already in use can be divided into two categories, sensor-based detection, and vision-based detection.
-With our templating approach, we hope to follow more along the side of vision-based detection products by creating a program that works efficiently and accurately to detect and respond to people falling.
+With our templating approach, we hope to follow more along the side of vision-based detection products by creating a program that works efficiently and accurately to detect when a fall has occurred.

-Gavin Burris

-II.
-Machine Learning Approach Downfalls
+Machine learning approach downfalls

 Another proposed way to detect falls using video-based fall detection is to use 3D cameras, such as Kinect sensors.
 3D cameras provide depth, which many researchers prefer to use for fall detection.
 With 2D cameras, the system can cover more ground and view upwards of 15-20 feet.
 [2] Our system implements 2D vision and can detect falls within 25 feet of the system’s camera.